pwnlabmx/CatSniffer-Firmware/RP2040/README.md

 > By default the firmware and script run in the frequency range of 150 MHz to 960 MHz.

+> **This firmware version had a blocking serial, yo need to use in a single serial communication** The LED'S will turn on once you connect, if you disconnect and LED's still on, you need to reset the RP2040 using the physical button.

 Available commands
 ```bash
 # Available commands are: